herangitbooks/www.3dic.xyz/history-of-3d-ic/tsvs.md

 > ![](/img/US3044909-0.png)Figure 1.
 William Shockley's invention with a hole pass through a wafer.[^1]

-December 28, 1964, Merlin G Smith, Stern Emanuel at IBM filed a patent “Methods of Making Thru-Connections in Semiconductor Wafers”, which was granted on September 26, 1967[^2] .
+The purpose of Shockley's patent is to make a lateral junction rather than 3D IC.
+On December 28, 1964, Merlin G Smith, Stern Emanuel at IBM filed a patent “Methods of Making Thru-Connections in Semiconductor Wafers”, which was granted on September 26, 1967[^2] .
 In this patent, they invented a method forming a **thru-connection** between conductive patterns formed over opposite surfaces, as shown in the Figure 2.
+This is the structure like the TSVs we are using for 3D IC today.

 > ![](/img/US3343256-0.png)Figure 2.Merlin Smith and Emanuel Stern's “Methods of Making Thru-Connections in Semiconductor Wafers” .[^2]